dvarrui/teuton-tests/systems.2/debian/debian-custom-installation/assets/README.md

 Go to host LOCALHOST, and do next:
 * Ensure SSH port is open on VALUE (host1_ip)
-Go to host LOCALHOST, and do next:
+Go to host HOST1, and do next:
 * Update hostname with VALUE (host1_hostname)

 ## Network configuration